hahazz4/hahazz4/README.md

                                                                      |
 ##
 ## I am a 2nd Year Computer Engineering Student @ Queen's University                                                                  |
 - 📚 What I am doing right now: I am currently working on a web development course from Udemy.
-Course Link: [link]
+Course Link: [https://www.udemy.com/course/the-web-developer-bootcamp/]
 - 🏸 Favorite Sports: I love to play basketball 🏀, soccer ⚽, and badminton 🏸.
 Although I am not good in either sport anymore 😂.
 - ⌛ Goal: To learn full stack development, and explore multiple different specialties of Software Engineering before I graduate.
-- 📧 Contact Me: Feel free to email me if you want to collaborate on a project.
-Email: [Z_zee09@hotmail.com]
+- 📧 Contact Me: Feel free to email me or connect with on LinkedIn if you want to collaborate on a project or have any questions.
+- Email: [Z_zee09@hotmail.com] LinkedIn: [https://www.linkedin.com/in/zeerak-asim-7a62101b9/]

 ### Skills:
 <img align = "left" alt = "HTML" width = "26px" src = "https://cdn.iconscout.com/icon/free/png-64/html-3628838-3030115.png" />